24 Examples of Eagle Scout Recommendation Letter (Template)

 • Conclude by summarizing the mentioned qualities: First, summarize all the qualities and skills mentioned in the letter.

 • Support the candidate positively: Then, restate your support for the candidate’s application for the Eagle Scout rank.
-Let the commission know that you are confident that the candidate will make an excellent eagle scout based on the given information.
+Let the commission know that you are confident that the candidate will make an excellent Eagle Scout based on the given information.

 Eagle Scout Recommendation Letter Template